PlayStation All-Stars Battle Royale: Reception

 PlayStation All-Stars Battle Royale received generally average reviews.
-Critics praised the game's multiplayer and fighting mechanics, but criticized its lack of content, still images in campaign mode and few cut scenes.
+Critics praised the game's multiplayer and fighting mechanics, but criticized its lack of content, still images in campaign mode and few cutscenes.
 The use of super moves as the only way to defeat a player had mixed reception.
 While some critics thought it lacked depth, others believed that filling up the meter to land a knock-out added strategy to an otherwise only decent fighting experience.
 The game currently holds a 74 score for the PlayStation 3 version and a 75 score for the PlayStation Vita version on Metacritic.

 Video game talk show Good Game's two presenters both gave the game a 6 out of 10.
 While the game's combat mechanics were praised, criticism was drawn towards the "flawed" Super Moves mechanic, saying, "In most fighting games each attack you do is chipping away your opponent's health bar.
 Or in Smash Bros. it's adding to their damage counter, and the higher their damage the further your attacks knocked them, but in this game all you have is the super meter!
 Each attack adds fuel to it.
 But if you miss with your super, all the attacking you did for the last few minutes amounts to nothing.
 Essentially all your progress is erased".
 The selection of playable characters also drew criticism, as the hosts felt many of the characters were added due to their marketing appeal rather than appropriateness for a fighting game.